 If you want to hold an audience’s attention, paragraph unity and length are important to readability.

-Many writers write until the text appears to be getting long, then put in a period and hit enter.
+Many people write until the text appears to be getting long, then put in a period and hit enter.
 But a paragraph is not a randomly created chunk of black print.
 It’s a sequence of related thoughts that explore a topic.
 When you come to the end and you insert a period and create a paragraph break, you indicate to the reader that you are finished with that topic or that aspect of the discussion and you are moving on to a new fact or to an entirely new topic.
 Certain qualities define a good paragraph; two of them are unity and length.

 Keeping the paragraph unified

-Paragraph unity means that each sentence relates to one main idea, one controlling theme.
+Paragraph unity means that each sentence relates to one main idea, on controlling theme.
 Veering off and talking about marginally related topics will confuse the reader.
 One way to unify a paragraph is to open with a topic sentence, which presents the theme.
 It is not mandatory to have a topic sentence, and often you won’t.
 So as long as the sentences are linked to one controlling idea, the paragraph is unified.
 But a succinct opening sentence that frames the paragraph helps guide the reader.

 Here are examples of topic sentences: